fulcrumresearch/quibbler/README.md

 - not following previously defined user instructions
 - custom defined rules, like using gnarly try/except blocks, not using uv, doing weird imagined backwards compatibility work.

+It will also automatically detect patterns in your refusal and save them as rules for its own monitoring.

 ## Installation